 Baldwin F. Myers

-Baldwin Frank Myers entered the army in 1949.
+Baldwin Frank Myers entered the United States Army in 1949.
 He served as a rifleman in the early stages of the conflict in the Battles of Jinju and Handong in July of 1950 outside the Pusan Perimeter.
 For a week, he engaged in brutal battles and saw many men die.
 These experiences stayed with him for his whole life, revisiting him every night as he slept.
 His bravery in that week has never been formally recognized even though he led around a hundred men to safety as Jinju fell.

 Battle of Jinju Begins